By Rejaul Hasan

 In 1988, the Max Havelaar Foundation applied the first Fairtrade label to packs of Mexican coffee sold in Dutch supermarkets as an “ethical” and “sustainable” product and since then Fair Trade has gained popularity across a huge range of consumer products in the U.S. and Western Europe.
 Fair Trade claims that “Look for the FAIRTRADE Mark on products.
 It’s your guarantee that disadvantaged farmers and workers in the developing world are getting a better deal.”

-Fair Trade's approach is to offer higher prices to farmers through cooperatives, expecting the money will trickle down to farmers and their communities to alleviate poverty and improve their lives.
-While the Fair Trade’s approach has yet to be empirically validated, research shows some serious doubt on Fair Trade’s ability to alleviate poverty of rural farmer participated in global supply chain.
+Fair Trade’s approach is to offer higher prices to farmers through cooperatives, expecting the money will trickle down to farmers and their communities to alleviate poverty and improve their lives.
+While the Fair Trade’s approach has yet to be empirically validated, research shows some serious doubt on Fair Trade’s ability to alleviate the poverty of rural farmer participated in a global supply chain.
 The high overhead cost of the Fair Trade (53 percent) and the vaguely defined remaining 47 percent budget for “guidance,” “networking,” and “relationships,” is criticized by the researchers.
 When Fair Trade claims to pay money directly to the farmers, the reality is farmers rarely receive any meaningful portion of the price premium and the Fair Trade organization itself has little information about where this money goes beyond the cooperative.
-Research criticizes that certifications like Fair Trade have intensive focus on product marketing campaigns in the developed world and it often fails to generate significant benefits for the poorest farmers in most important areas like productivity gains through working input financing, improved planting material, and other agronomic interventions.
+Research criticizes that certifications like Fair Trade have an intensive focus on product marketing campaigns in the developed world and it often fails to generate significant benefits for the poorest farmers in most important areas like productivity gains through working input financing, improved planting material, and other agronomic interventions.

 Addressing the limitations of the Fair Trade label, researchers mentioned that putting a label on the product to certify that product is “Fair” is too one-dimensional.
 This is a limited type of approach when trying to solve the real, complex, and challenging problems of human rights in a global supply chain.
 Often the label has limited scope to tell consumers how suppliers and sub-suppliers are treated in the upstream supply chain.
 Modern day consumers are more aware of such brand limitations.